[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 There are two types of physical servers:

-: Using one physical server within your company.
-While you can freely use the OS and applications, the downside is that it is expensive.
+Using a single physical server within your own company.
+While you have the freedom to use any OS or applications, the disadvantage is that it is more expensive.

 Virtual Server